MS365 OneDrive - Dynamic Access via Drive ID

 Description

-Say you manage three projects, "Frankfurt", "Freiburg" and "Hamburg".
-You manage the projects on one drive.
-For each project, there is a folder on the drive that contains all the documents related to that project.
-You want to create an overview page of the projects.
-This should include a table containing all relevant information about each project, such as project manager, project start and end dates, etc. When you click on a data record in the table (), a page with the OneDrive project directory and links to the respective documents contained there should be displayed ().
+They manage the three projects "Frankfurt," "Freiburg," and "Hamburg."
+They manage the projects on a Drive.
+For each project, there is a folder on Drive that contains all the documents related to that project.
+You would like to create an overview page for the projects.
+This should include a table containing all relevant information about the respective project, such as the project manager, project start and end dates, etc. When you click on a record in the table (), a page should appear showing the OneDrive project directory and links to the documents it contains ().

 Implementation

-Prerequisite In order to be able to address a drive or a folder via an Intrexx data field, you must store the ID of the drive or the folder in the data field.
-You need "Microsoft Graph" to determine the IDs.
+Prerequisite: To access a drive or folder via an Intrexx data field, you must enter the ID of the drive or folder in the data field.
+To determine the IDs, you'll need "Microsoft Graph."

-Microsoft Graph is a web tool from Microsoft that allows you to query data from OneDrive, among other things.
-You can log in to Microsoft Graph with your Microsoft 365 user data (https://developer.microsoft.com/en-us/graph/graph-explorer).
-You can make queries to OneDrive here.
-For example, you can click on "GET all the items in my drive".
-Afterwards, all IDs of your OneDrive accounts will be shown, among other things.
-You can copy these to the "Folder ID" und "Drive ID" fields in the "Folder selection" dialog.
+Microsoft Graph is a web tool from Microsoft that allows you to retrieve data from OneDrive, among other things.
+You can sign in to Microsoft Graph using your Microsoft 365 credentials (https://developer.microsoft.com/en-us/graph/graph-explorer).
+There you'll find, among other things, FAQs about OneDrive.
+For example, you can click "GET all the items in my drive."
+Next, all the IDs for your OneDrive account, among other things, will be displayed.
+You can enter these in the "Folder Selection" dialog box in the "Folder ID" and "Drive ID" fields.

-Create a data group in which you create data fields for the drive ID and folder ID.
+Create a data group in which you define data fields for the drive ID and folder ID.

 Alternatively, you can add the data fields to an existing data group.